 - paying for medicines

-- paying for your own nursing staff if you choose to stay at home and require 24-hour assistance
+- paying for your own nursing staff if you choose to stay at home and need 24-hour assistance

-- accessing respite services that charge a fee
+- using short-term care (respite services) that charge a fee

 - paying for complementary therapies, such as massage therapy and acupuncture.

-If you are admitted to a public hospital, palliative care unit or other facility and you have private health insurance, contact your health fund to check what is covered.
-Talk to your social worker about what other financial assistance is available for patients and carers from Centrelink and other organisations in your area.
+For more specific information, contact your state or territory palliative care organisation.
+If you have private health insurance, check what is covered with your health fund.
+Ask your social worker about what financial help is available for patients and carers from Centrelink and other organisations in your area.